 A: No. It’s protecting them legally before the state or a partner gets you to sign a document that casts a jurisdictional net over your present and future wealth.
 You’re not hiding your wealth—you’re choosing where it resides and who gets access.

-A: What’s extreme is signing a state marriage license that gives someone the legal right to hijack your assets and earnings for the rest of your life—then calling that love.
-The FFT is just insurance against a rigged system that actively incentivizes and rewards predators to target the affluent and the aspirational.
+A: What’s extreme is signing a state marriage license that gives someone the legal right to hijack your assets and earnings for the rest of your life.
+The Sovereign Wealth Trust is offers protection against a rigged system that actively incentivizes and rewards predators to target the affluent and the aspirational.

-A: The FFT doesn’t interfere with legitimate parental responsibilities.
+A: The Sovereign Wealth Trust doesn’t interfere with legitimate parental responsibilities.
 It ensures the money intended for your children actually benefits your children—not an ex’s lifestyle or lawyer’s fees.

-A: Because it’s been quietly used by the ultra-wealthy for decades.
+A: This structure has been quietly used by the ultra-wealthy for generations.
 The only difference now?
 The Bloodline Alliance has made it more broadly accessible in affluent circles.